 Posts Tagged ‘design’

-As it often happens that history repeats itself, vintage is back on!
+History always repeats itself, vintage bathroom design is back!
 We are now facing the rise in vintage-inspired decorations and rooms completely equipped in that manner.
 What makes vintage so characteristic now is that it looks like your grandma passed it on to you (and it is like that in the majority of cases), which evokes sentimental feelings in almost any person.

 When it comes to redecoration, bathrooms are especially tricky.
 Since they are usually small, you do not have so many things to do but reinvent the wheel.
 So, if you do not have a grandmother to provide you with necessary equipment, go straight to a flea market in search for these things which will help you turn your little bathroom into the cutest vintage-style one.

 The easiest way to start your vintage bathroom design is with the floors and walls.
 Avoid bright, dashing colours characteristic for contemporary design, and use soothing pastels and gentle white.
 Find wallpaper or tiles featuring floral or old advertising prints which bring about the feeling of 1920s, 30s or 40s, or some vintage movie poster that can add a distinctive and monochromatic touch to the space.

 Pastoral themes are also a great way to (re)introduce an old feel in your bathroom, whereas old recruitment posters can add colour and striking effect to the style you are aiming at; just for a little fun.

 Details in the Walls and Floor Add Interest to this White Bathroom